 Lazy-Lady Living is an 8 week comprehensive program:

-- You will also have immediate access to carefully crafted video instruction that you can watch at your own pace and as many times as you desire.
+- You will have immediate access to carefully crafted video instruction that you can watch at your own pace and as many times as you desire.

 - Included are targeted reading assignments and exercises to help you integrate the material and put it into practice.

 On top of all that, you will also have lifetime access to the LLL course material for as long as it is available (including all future upgrades, additions and improvements) which we hope is a very long time!
 You can watch it over and over as many times as you like and participate in any special events or meetings we hold for the group.

 Even if you’re a rank beginner, a depressed veteran looking for fresh inspiration, don’t have a scrap of land or are an overwhelmed mama just trying to hold it together, Lazy-Lady Living will help you get some perspective and make a realistic and inspirational plan.

 My family has been urban farming and immersing ourselves in traditional foods for over 10 years and this course includes the philosophy behind it all.
 We have specifically designed Lazy-Lady Living to take the stress and overwhelm out of farming.

 That’s the Lazy part.
 We strive to do as little work as is possible for the greatest benefit and that is what the course is about – making your life simpler, easier, lazier.

 - Mothers and Fathers who want to be more connected to the earth and its wisdom.